Wariha-Asim/Wariha-Asim/README.md

 ## 🏆 Achievements:
 - 🎓 Top Scorer in Matriculation – 97.29%, recognized for outstanding academic performance
-- 🚀 Completed Machine Learning Course with Python from Simplilearn, gaining practical knowledge in ML models, data preprocessing, and model evaluation (Issued Aug 2025)
+- 🚀 Completed Machine Learning Course with Python from Simplilearn, earning a certificate (Issued Aug 2025),gaining practical knowledge in ML models, data preprocessing, and model evaluation